What Do You Get For The Indy Pass?

 Some Of Our Favorite Ski Resorts Are On The Indy Pass

-Ever since the big boys started gobbling up the major players, we’ve begun to venture further and further off the beaten path.
+Ever since the big boys started gobbling up the major players, we’ve begun to venture further off the beaten path.
 This list of Mom & Pop Ski Resorts reads like a bucket list for us.
 Here’s just a few of the ones that got our attention:

 Brundage Mountain

 Although we’ve visited Brundage Mountain, we have been wanting to get back here and hit this place again.
 If you know where to look, the terrain at this resort is like Kirkwood in Lake Tahoe but without the crowds.
-It’s packed with steep chutes, an assortment of glade skiing, & an open boundary policy.
+It’s packed with steep chutes, an assortment of glade skiing, and an open boundary policy.
 Simply put: Heaven on Earth.

 Castle Mountain